Tooogi/GuessMyNumberJUCE/README.md

 # To-do

-- Rewrite the Menu Chooser to display the difficulty level buttons after clicking the play button.
+- <strike>Rewrite the Menu Chooser to display the difficulty level buttons after clicking the play button.</strike> - DONE
+- Go back to the Main Menu after clicking stop button.
 - Add game option for "who guess the number".
 The player can pick a number and the computer must guess what it is.